FAQs

 What was your most recent individual rating at competition?

 Did you advance to Opus or All-State?
 How many times?
-What seat were you in All-State band?
+What seat were you in All-State band/symphony?

 Extracurriculars

 Do you have a job?
-If so, how many hours a week do you work?
+How many hours a week do you work?

-Do you really have enough time to commit to practice with extracurriculars and/or a job?
+Do you really have time to meet my higher practice requirements.

 How many hours a day do you play video games?
 Are you willing to give some of that up to learn to play?
 Why or why not?